t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 	In either case, the binaries are built into the `.bin\PC\<platform>\` directory.
-  After reaching this stage, you should have successfully built your own version of the DoxBox drivers
+  After reaching this stage, you should have successfully built your own version of the LibreCrypt drivers

 Notes: